-How do the costumes in Within Her Eyes communicate:

-Stimulus - A Love Story with a Twist
+How do the costumes in Within Her Eyes communicate: Stimulus - A Love Story with a Twist Choreographic Intent -an abstract tragic love story

-·

-Choreographic Intent -an abstract tragic love story

-AND THE PARTY OF T

 Find the MOOD words

-vey can think of
+and think of

 What mood do the costumes create?
 Write as many different mood words as you can think of.

-Costume supporting movemen ıt

-Costume supporting movemen
+Costume supporting movement

 How do the costumes support the movement for the dancers?

+2